 Discussant of papers presented by Michael Schler and Joseph Bankman at a conference sponsored by the Urban Institute and Brookings Institution entitled “Taxing Capital Income: Do we?
 Should we?
 Can we?
 (Can we not?), September 23, 2005 (Washington, D.C.).

-Presentation on tax accounting footnotes to the LMSB globalization symposium, June 2005.
+Presentation on tax accounting footnotes to the LMSB (IRS) globalization symposium, June 2005.

 Discussant of “Why do firms hold so much cash?
 A tax-based explanation.”
 University of North Carolina Tax Symposium, 2005.